-For the greater EBS region, crab were sampled during summer bottom trawl surveys conducted by the Alaska Fisheries Science Center during June-August in the years 2000-2019, though there were inconsistencies in sampling effort, and weights were not taken during all years in this series (Tables 1, 2, 3).
-For the NBS, crab were sampled in August-September for the years 2010, 2017-2019, and 2021-2022.
-For thermal-regime based models, years were classed as being “warm” or “cold” based on whether a retow was conducted for Bristol Bay red king crab.
-This is done in years when cool conditions in Bristol Bay delay the female molt-mate cycle, such that a significant proportion of the population have not completed this life cycle event at the time of initial sampling in late May or early June (Zacher et al. 2023, Table 1).
+For the greater EBS region, crab were sampled during summer bottom trawl surveys conducted by the Alaska Fisheries Science Center during June-August in the years 2000-2019, though there were inconsistencies in sampling effort, and weights were not taken during all years for every species in this series (Tables 1, 2, 3).
+For the NBS, crab were sampled in August-September during the years 2010, 2017-2019, and 2021-2022.

+For temperature-effect models, station near bottom temperature (NBT) measurements were weighted by station catch-per-unit-effort (C+PUE) separately for male and female crab as

+[1] Tyc=NBTiy*CPUE ciyCPUEciy,

+Where T is the weighted temperature estimate for year y for crab group c, NBT is the temperature recorded at station i in year y, and CPUE is the catch-per-unit-effort, calculated as per Zacher et al. (2023) for crab group c at station i in year y.